Exercise Northern Strike: Ground Phase

-The majority of the ground phase of Exercise Northern Strike takes place on the 147,000 acres of the Camp Grayling Joint Maneuver Training Center.
-The largest National Guard training center in the country.
+The majority of the ground phase of Exercise Northern Strike takes place on the 147,000 acres of the Camp Grayling Joint Maneuver Training Center, the largest National Guard training center in the country.
 Camp Grayling is the largest open airspace for training east of the Mississippi River.

 2016 saw the start of a major amphibious landing exercise being added to Northern Strike conducted by United States Marine Corps Forces on Lake Margrethe at Camp Grayling.

 Northern Strike 2017 saw more than 30 Joint Terminal Attack Controllers (JTACs) from around the globe take part.
 JTACs use specialized equipment to direct combat aircraft engaged in close air support and other offensive air operations from a forward observation position.
 Sometimes JTACs direct defensive air power for rescue evacuations.
 They are also called Forward Air Controllers (FACs) and usually work with Joint Fires Observers (JFOs) who assist with tracking and location identification.

-On July 18th 2019 during Northern Strike 2019 saw the first time a remotely-piloted MQ-9 Reaper took off and landed in Michigan airspace.
+On July 18, 2019, during Northern Strike 2019 saw the first time a remotely-piloted MQ-9 Reaper took off and landed in Michigan airspace.
 The MQ-9 "Reaper" from the 214th Attack Group, Arizona Air National Guard was operating from the Alpena Combat Readiness Training Center.
 MQ-9 "Reapers" used in previous Northern Strike exercises had been flown from their home base.

 Greater emphasis has been put on medical and aeromedical procedures in recent Northern Strike.
 This includes setting up a mobile patient staging area from the ground up, loading, unloading and in-flight care of patients.
 Combat Search and Rescue and the treatment of injured aircrew is regularly practiced during Northern Strike exercises.
 Patient resuscitation is a key skill practiced by personnel while attending Northern Strike.

 International Participants

-Troops from the United Kingdom, Bulgaria, Estonia, Jordan, Canada, Denmark, Lithuania, The Netherlands, Germany, Hungary, Poland and Latvia have participated in previous Northern Strike exercises.
+Troops from the United Kingdom, Bulgaria, Estonia, Jordan, Canada, Denmark, Lithuania, The Netherlands, Germany, Hungary, Poland, Latvia, and the Republic of China (Taiwan) have participated in previous Northern Strike exercises.